ShaunCurtis/CEC-Publish/README.md

 I use Visual Studio, so the Github repository consists of a solution with five projects.
 These are:

-1. CEC.Blazor - the core library containing everything that's boilerplated and reusable across any project.
+1. CEC.Blazor - the core library containing everything that can be boilerplated and reused across any project.
-2. CEC.Weather - this is the library shared by both the WeatherForecast Server and WASM projests.
-Everything that can be shared, but is project specific, lives here.
+2. CEC.Weather - this is the library shared by both the Server and WASM projests.
+Everything that can be shared, but is project specific.
 Examples are the EF DB Context, Model classes, model specific CRUD components, Bootstrap SCSS, ...
-3. CEC.Blazor.Server - the WeatherForecast Server project.
+3. CEC.Blazor.Server - the Server project.
 The Routed Components with supporting code
 4. CEC.Blazor.WASM.Server - the WASM backend server project.
 The API Controllers with supporting code.
 5. CEC.Blazor.WASM.Client - the WASM Client project.
 The Routed Components with supporting code.

-Most of the code is generic boilerplate code in the libraries.
+Most code is generic boilerplate stuff in the libraries.
 The actual projects are relatively small.

-The rest of this article walks through the Server and WASM sites.

 ### CEC.Blazor.WASM.Client Project